idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/deep-2-tutorial.md

 For script that aren't threadsafe (i.e. those with `False` in the `scripts` list), we use a single node, and a single task per node.
 For both scripts that are threadsafe and those that aren't, we use a single CPU per task, and explicitly export `OMP_NUM_THREADS=1`, since there is little evidence of a speedup with more than one CPU per task.
 However, for `quick_tclean.py` we use 4 CPUs per task.

 The cross-calibration parameters in section `[crosscal]` correspond to various CASA parameters passed into the calibration tasks that the pipeline used, each of which is documented [here](https://idia-pipelines.github.io/docs/processMeerKAT/calibration-in-processmeerkat).
 By default all frequency ranges listed in `badfreqranges`, and all antenna numbers listed in `badants`, will be flagged out entirely.
-The third script the pipeline runs (`calc_refant.py`) will likely change the value of `refant`, and add a list of bad antennas to `badant`.
+The third script the pipeline runs (`calc_refant.py`) will likely change the value of `refant`, and add a list of bad antennas to `badants`.

 ##### 4. Run the pipeline using your config file